 Before delving into post-quantum encryption, it’s crucial to grasp the basics of quantum computing.
 Quantum computers leverage the principles of quantum mechanics, such as superposition and entanglement, to perform calculations exponentially faster than classical computers.
 This exponential speedup has the potential to break many of the encryption techniques currently in use.

 The most concerning threat posed by quantum computing is its ability to efficiently solve the integer factorization and discrete logarithm problems.
-These are the foundations of widely used cryptographic algorithms, such as RSA and ECC (Elliptic Curve Cryptography).
-With quantum computers, these algorithms can be cracked with relative ease, rendering current encryption standards obsolete.
+Quantum computers can easily crack widely used cryptographic algorithms like RSA and ECC (Elliptic Curve Cryptography), making current encryption standards obsolete.

 What is Post-Quantum Encryption?